Luxury Ski Chalets Italy

 Luxury Ski Holidays Italy

 If you are looking for a relaxing winter break then Italy is the destination for you.
-Renowned for its laid-back ambience, skiing in Italy places as much emphasis on long lunches and soaking up the sun as it does on actual skiing.
+Renowned for its laid-back ambience, Italian ski holidays place as much emphasis on long lunches and soaking up the sun as they do on actual skiing.
 Stretching along the full length of the Italian border, from Sauze d’Oulx in the west to the Dolomites in the east, luxury Italian ski resorts vary as widely in their characteristics as they do in their location.
 Whether you are looking for quaint villages, fashionable towns or remote ski stations, you are sure to find the perfect luxury ski chalet in Italy to suit your needs.

 Luxury Ski Resorts in Italy

-Away from the Dolomites, another popular luxury Italian ski resort is Cervinia, which is linked across the Swiss border with Zermatt.
+Away from the Dolomites, another popular resort for Italian Alps rentals is Cervinia, which is linked across the Swiss border with Zermatt.
+Luxury chalets in Cervinia are on the rise with the recent addition of Chalet La Fenice reaching new peaks of grandeur.
 Stretching across Sauze d’Oulx, Sestriere and Claviere in Italy, and over the border to Montgenèvre in France, is the lift-linked Via Lattea area, also known as the Milky Way.
 Located in the Province of Turin, the area encompasses seven ski resorts of differing size and atmosphere with a scenic array of slopes and a number of towns and villages which are home to a series of luxurious ski chalets and apartments.

 The total distance of the loop, including lifts, is about 40 km and is suitable for any relatively fit, competent skier and for anyone that appreciates a good view.
 With astonishing mountain and forest views at every turn, you won’t cover the same route twice as you make your way around the circuit.